prisca2920/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves files beginning with uppercase deletes files ending with ~ creates new directories listing a series of commas and periods
+moves files beginning with uppercase deletes files ending with ~ creates new directories listing a series of commas and periods creates a magic file